alexUXUI/Modalfy/README.md

-# Simple Modal
+# Modalfy

-> I just want a modal component that unmounts when it is closed.
+> This project was insipred by the need for a modal component that unmounts when it is closed.

 ## Usage